 A paradise for bookworms

-Thankfully, little changes have been made to the building since its days as a place of worship.
-Looking from the outside it appears like a regular church complete with pretty stained glass windows.
+Little changes have been made to the building since its days as a place of worship.
+From the outside it appears like a regular church complete with pretty stained glass windows.
+It’s not until you step inside that you realise everything isn’t how you imagined it would be.

-It’s not until you walk inside that you realise everything isn’t how you imagined it would be.
-Intially, you discover a treasure trove of second-hand books, maps, and prints.
-These are all things you might expect inside a bookshop.
-However, the more you look around, quirky and interesting features start to appear.
-I mean, it’s not everyday you walk inside a bookshop only to find a wood-burning stove and a pulpit, eh?
+At first glance, it’s a treasure trove of second-hand books, maps, and prints.
+All the things you might expect inside a bookshop.
+However, the more you look around the funnier things get.
+Quirky and interesting features start to appear.
+I mean, it’s not everyday you walk inside a bookshop only to find a wood-burning stove and a pulpit.

 Inside Leakey’s Bookshop